Policies/Suggestions - Reunion Tips - Check In/Out and Maintenance

 KITCHEN: Most of the things you would find in your kitchen at home... and some extras like two ovens/cook tops.
 Commercial refrigerator (double) and freezer should hold all of your perishables.
 There are so many things available... a more complete list is found on this website.

-BBQ/CAMPFIRE: There are 2 BBQ grills available for outdoor cooking.
+BBQ/CAMPFIRE: There is a large BBQ grill available for outdoor cooking.
 Wood is available for campfires.

 WOODSTOVE: For our winter guests please use the wood provided.